holaphil/amazing-maple-e08ae/src/pages/startups.md

 ![](images/portrait-image-pegshot.jpg)

-***

-**Pegshot is a mobile startup I co-founded in 2009.** The idea for this business came as a result of a mobile video service our team initially built for Wellcomemat.
-At the time, I had been working with the team to develop a mobile app for our users to shoot video and then upload on WellcomeMat.
-Videos could be tagged immediately with relevant local MLS information and then shared online.
-With Pegshot, we simply broadened the concept to support video AND photos tagged to places as opposed to property.
+**Pegshot is a mobile startup I co-founded in 2009.** The idea for this business came as a result of a mobile video service our team initially built for [**Wellcomemat**](https://www.wellcomemat.com/).
+At the time, I had been working with our team to develop a mobile app for consumers to quickly capture and upload video on WellcomeMat.
+Each video could be tagged immediately with relevant local MLS information and then shared on WellcomeMat as well as promoted across relevant social media platforms (e.g. Facebook, Twitter).
+With Pegshot, we simply broadened that concept beyond real estate in support of video AND photos tagged to any place or space around the world.

-While **Pegshot** received early support and accolades, over time the platform became overcome by similar services (e.g. Instagram) with more investment and a larger consumer base.
-Consequently, we elected to shuttered the business early 2011 to focus on **WellcomeMat** and a new video service we had been exploring called **Framesocket**.
+While **Pegshot** received early support and accolades, over time the market became oversaturated with platforms (e.g. Instagram) with more greater scale and larger financial backing.
+Consequently, we shuttered **Pegshot** in 2011 to continue focusing on the growth of **WellcomeMat.**

 [Learn More](/portfolio/project-8/)